-New this month Correction: That is not hair, it's Jack Black's shirt flapping in the wind.
+Correction: That is not hair, it's Jack Black's shirt flapping in the wind.

 Corrected entry: In the restaurant scene, just before Hal is "mentally rescued" or returned to his normal way of viewing women by his friend, the booth Rosemary is sitting in breaks.
 As she is on her back, Hal and another restaurant patron run to her rescue.
 At this time, Hal is still seeing Rosemary as her pretty Gwyneth self.
 Hal and the restaurant patron pick up Rosemary with no problem whatsoever.
 They pick her up as they would someone as skinny as Gwyneth Paltrow.
 Because of Rosemary's great weight, they should have had great difficulty in picking her up from the broken booth.